 The Scythians, an ancient tribe of nomadic people whose kingdom once stretched all the way to the outskirts of Egypt used hemp seed in their funeral ceremonies.

 When a tribe member passed, their family would light a large bonfire.
 They’d throw in hand full of hemp seeds and other parts of the cannabis plant, inhaling the fumes and howling in celebration of their loved one’s life.

 Ancient Greece & Rome

-Ancient Greece and Rome were fond of hemp as fiber for paper and cloth, but little is said about their using it as a medicine.
+Ancient Greece and Rome were fond of hemp as fiber for paper and cloth, but little is said about how they used the plant.